- President of the Islamic Republic of Iran, European Parliament's delegation for relations with Iran

-This letter was sent to the President of the Islamic Republic of Iran the July 17, 2018.
+This letter will be sent to President of the French Republic the 29 November 2018.

 You can add your signature to letter through this petition.